NCDOT gathering feedback for U.S. 74 upgrades

 Maps can still be viewed online and NCDOT will still be able to answer questions.
 Thompson said the public comment period ends toward the end of February.

 Thompson said the addition of express lanes has become more common throughout the country.
-When NCDOT and the City of Charlotte conducted a fast lane study in 2007, U.S. 74, I-485 and I-77 were found as the roads that would benefit most from express lanes, which is why NCDOT is building an express lane network.
+When NCDOT and the city of Charlotte conducted a fast lane study in 2007, U.S. 74, I-485 and I-77 were found as the roads that would benefit most from express lanes.

 “This is a project that has the support of the Charlotte Regional Transportation Planning Organization, so it’s not something that’s happening at random,” Thompson said.
 “It has the full support of the local metropolitan planning group.”

-Because NCDOT is widening US-74, some businesses and residences will be affected.
-Right-of-way agents will contact those affected and arrange a meeting with them in which they will advise how the project will affect them.
-NCDOT will also hire professionals to appraise the properties so that the right-of-way agents can make them an offer.
-NCDOT also plans to provide additional assistance to those affected in the forms of advice and compensation.
+Because NCDOT is widening U.S. 74, some businesses and residences will be affected.
+Right-of-way agents will contact those affected and arrange a meeting in which they will advise them.
+NCDOT will hire professionals to appraise the properties so the right-of-way agents can make them an offer.
+NCDOT also plans to provide additional assistance to those affected in the form of advice and compensation.

 Matthews resident Greg Icenhour attended a public meeting Jan.
 28 at the Levine Campus of Central Piedmont Community College.
 He thinks the project is ambitious and residents will need to adjust to a significant amount of change in the traffic flow.